Anne's family finds the Firefighters Hall and Museum to be a great summer visit.

 Birthday Parties at the Firefighters Hall and Museum

-Birthday parties start at $125 and are scheduled for a 2-1/2 hour time block.
-Parties can can accommodate up to 100 people, however guests over the first $20 cost extra.
+Birthday parties are scheduled for a 2-1/2 hour time block.
+Parties can can accommodate up to 100 people, however guests over the first 20 cost extra.
 Parties are scheduled for 10:00 am and 1:00 pm. on Saturdays.
+FB message or call the Museum and leave a message at 612-623-3817 to schedule a party or for more information.

 Find Other Museums and Historic Places.